DCMLab/standards/guidelines/english.md

 * `(7)`: Retardation of the root, i.e. the resolution goes upwards
 * `(#`*`N`*`)`: digit *N* is a retardation resolving upwards, e.g. `(#2)` retarding the third.
 The `#` overrides the rule that you use `(2)` only if the root is not present.
 * `(b`*`N`*`)`: digit *N* is a suspension resolving downwards
 > Attention!
-Designating suspensions or retardations as intervalls above the root will be counterintuitive if you are used to thinking in figured bass.
+Designating suspensions or retardations as intervals above the root will be counterintuitive if you are used to thinking in figured bass.
 For example, a falling fauxbourdon `ii6 I6 viio6` with 7-6 suspensions has to be written as `ii6(2) ii6 I6(2) I6 viio6(2) viio6`.
 Note that you use `(2)` and not `(9)` because the root is not present.
 > Other than what some would typically write, a Classical retardated ending looks like `i(9#74) i`, and not `i(#742) i` or `i(24#7) i`.

 ## Added notes